 |Other names||Wheatendoodle, Swheat-n-poo, Sweatenpoo, Wheatenpoo, Soft Coated Wheaten Terrier Doodle|

-Whoodles are the offspring of Poodles and Soft Coated Wheaten Terriers.
-Both of these breeds are known for their intelligence, active energies, and their hunting expertise.
+Both Poodles and Wheaten Terriers are known for their intelligence, stamina, and hunting expertise.
 Let’s take a closer look at the parent breeds to better understand what the Whoodle is like!

 Soft Coated Wheaten Terrier